 We wish to thank Maria Axenovich, Matt Cook, and Jack Lutz for useful discussions.
-We would also like to thank Niall Murphy, Turlough Neary, Damien Woods, and Anthony Seda for inviting us to present a preliminary version of this research at the International Workshop on The Complexity of Simple Programs, University College Cork, Ireland on December 6th and 7th, 2008.
-Finally, we want to thank the anonymous reviewers who poured great time and effort into their reviews and helped to make this a much better paper.
+We would especially like to thank Niall Murphy, Turlough Neary and Damien Woods for inviting us to present a preliminary version of this research at the International Workshop on The Complexity of Simple Programs, University College Cork, Ireland on December 6th and 7th, 2008.